Do 7 Minute Workouts Work? Realistic Results

 HIIT science in 90 seconds

-Published 7 minute circuit research in ACSM's Health & Fitness Journal (Klika and Jordan, 2013) and follow up HIIT studies in Medicine & Science in Sports & Exercise report improvements in aerobic fitness markers after 6 to 8 weeks of short, intense bodyweight intervals.
-This is why a 7 minute workout program can deliver workout efficiency when effort stays high.
+Published 7 minute circuit research in ACSM's Health & Fitness Journal and follow up HIIT studies report improvements in aerobic fitness markers after 6 to 8 weeks of short, intense bodyweight intervals.
+That is why 7 minute workouts can work well for busy people, especially beginners and people restarting exercise.
+If you want the workout structure behind those studies, see the original 7 minute workout explained and our guide to HICT vs HIIT and the 7 minute workout.

 What makes a 7 minute workout effective